-The second draw is the Rio Celeste which is a light blue river that gets its unique color from sulfur and calcium carbonate emitted by the volcano.
+The second draw is the Rio Celeste, a light blue river that gets its unique color from sulfur and calcium carbonate emitted by the volcano.
 Trails through cloud forest and rain forest here are quite lovely.

 Monumento Arqueologico Nacional El Farallon

-If you’re interested in pre-Columbian history then you’ll love a visit Monumento Arqueologico Nacional El Farallon.
+If you’re interested in pre-Columbian history, you’ll love visiting Monumento Arqueologico Nacional El Farallon.
 This archeological site that’s about halfway between Palo Verde National Park and Tenorio Volcano National Park.

 It’s not easy to access and you’ll need four-wheel drive, but if you’re brave enough to make your way to this 925 square foot rock wall, you’ll be able to view dozens of petroglyphs made by the Corobici indigenous people thousands of years ago.
 It’s quite breathtaking.